forons/forons.github.io/datasets/index.md

 This dataset contains wikilinks, i.e. links between Wikipedia articles, extracted by processing each revision of each Wikipedia article (`namespace 0`) from Wikimedia's [history dumps](https://dumps.wikimedia.org/) for the languages ***de, en, es, fr, it, nl, pl, ru, sv***.
 [Read more and download the data...](./wikilinkgraphs-rawwikilinks/)

+### WikiLinkGraphs' RawWikilinks Snapshots

+This dataset contains wikilink snapshots, i.e. links between Wikipedia articles, extracted by processing each revision of each Wikipedia article from Wikimedia's [history dumps](https://dumps.wikimedia.org/) for the languages ***de, en, es, fr, it, nl, pl, ru, sv***.
+The snapshots were taken on March 1st, for the years between 2001 and 2018 (included).
+[Read more and download the data...](./wikilinkgraphs-rawwikilinks-snapshots/)

 ### WikiLinkGraphs' RevisionList

 This dataset contains lists of all revisions for each Wikipedia article (`namespace 0`) from Wikimedia's [history dumps](https://dumps.wikimedia.org/) for the languages ***de, en, es, fr, it, nl, pl, ru, sv***.
 [Read more and download the data...](./wikilinkgraphs-revisionlist/)